flaat/COMBINEX/README.md

 This command will load the Cora dataset, set the logger to online mode, and run the software.

+## Run the experiments
+To run the experiments you can run the .sh files contained in the folder, namely :
+- run_graph_experiments.sh
+- run_graph_time_experiments.sh
+- run_node_experiments.sh
+- run_node_time_experiments.sh

+The first two run the experiments on graphs classification, the other two on node classification.

+The "time" experiments are run sequentially, avoiding multiprocessing to get the real explainer time.

+***This framework makes extensive use of multiprocessing!
+Check the configuration to select how many agents and workers you can have***

+***IMPORTANT: To get the results for different models you MUST change the variale model within the scripts with "gcn" "cheb" "graph"***

 ## Known Issues

 - For versions of WandB greater than 0.17.5, there may be problems with multiple agents leading to errors like: